wds4/DCoSL/bounties/curatedLists/README.md

 # [Phase 2: Curation](./phase2.md)

 After selecting a list and a seed user, visitors to the site will observe the results of list curation.
 This will require a deep dive into the grapevine section of the DCoSL protocol.
-Fortunately, you'll have a working example to refer to.
+Although the protocol repo is still a work in progress, the Pretty Good Apps client provides a working example to see how exactly these calculations are made.

 # [Phase 3: User sign-in and data submission](./phase3.md)